openhealthcare/opal/doc/docs/reference/javascript/javascript_helpers.md

 #### avatarForUser

-Intended for use on an `img` tag, given a User Id, sets the src attribute to the correct avatar URL.
+Intended for use on an `img` tag, given a User ID, sets the src attribute to the correct avatar URL.

 ```html